Marks made in the margins of a book or other document. They may be scribbles, comments, glosses, critiques, doodles, or illuminations.

 Between 2011 and 2016, I contributed a regular column to Writing Queensland magazine that ruminated on my work in progress and the state of technology and publishing at that time.

-This is a strange and exciting time to think about how the written word fits into our lives.
+Since then, things have changed.
+Now is a strange and exciting time to think about how the written word fits into our lives.
 While the anxiety and optimism that surrounded ‘the future of the book’ has abated, the relationship between publishing and technology has only become more fascinating as the stakes have risen exponentially.

 Having said that, this column is just as much about indulging my desire to write a few hundred words about all kinds of weird stuff: